Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Summary and Conclusions

-The combination of \textit{JWST}/NIRSpec's unprecedented sensitivity and wavelength coverage is opening a new window with which to characterize galaxies over the first $\sim1.2$ Gyr of the universe.
+The combination of JWST/NIRSpec's unprecedented sensitivity and wavelength coverage is opening a new window with which to characterize galaxies over the first $\sim1.2$ Gyr of the Universe.
 The plethora of available spectroscopic data sets from only $\sim1.5$ years of operations now allow us to move from single-object characterizations to statistical analyses generally attributed to photometric studies, placing novel and direct constraints on the evolution of galaxy properties across entire populations and out to the earliest times.
-This study represents one of the first (and largest) examples to do so, mirroring spectroscopic studies at $z\sim2-4$ and extending them to star-forming sources representative of the populations dominating the aftermath, the conclusion, and the thick of the Reionization process.
-The findings and templates derived in this study represent a new and observational benchmark for future studies of high redshift galaxies, allowing for a more direct comparison of galaxy evolution across cosmic time and acting as a spectroscopic reference point for the interpretation of individual sources out to the highest redshifts.
+This study represents one of the first (and largest) examples to do so, mirroring spectroscopic studies at $z\sim2-4$ and extending them to star-forming sources representative of the populations dominating the aftermath, the conclusion, and the thick of the reionization process.
+The findings and templates derived in this study represent a new and observational benchmark for future studies of high-redshift galaxies, allowing for a more direct comparison of galaxy evolution across cosmic time and acting as a spectroscopic reference point for the interpretation of individual sources out to the highest redshifts.

 \acknowledgments We are grateful and extend our thanks to a number of people.
 First, we thank Adi Zitrin and Asheesh Meena for providing the magnification factors of confirmed sources behind the MACS 0647 cluster.
 We also thank Anna Feltre, St\'ephane Charlot, and Alex Cameron for providing and discussing the photoionization models used in this study.
+G.R.B. also thanks Gabe Brammer for helpful discussions on the reduction of the JWST spectra, and for his extensive efforts in developing and maintaining the \texttt{msaexp} code from which the high-$z$ community has greatly benefited.
 Last but not least, we also thank Daniel Schaerer, Rui Marques-Chaves, and Emma Giovinazzo for additional models used in this study and for useful discussions on the science described here.
+Some/all of the data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The specific observations analyzed can be accessed via DOIs \dataset[10.17909/j4rg-3f57]{https://doi.org/10.17909/j4rg-3f57} and \dataset[10.17909/8tdj-8n28]{https://doi.org/10.17909/8tdj-8n28}.

 \onecolumngrid